4. Maintain a healthy weight

 Make sleep a priority in your life.
 Set a sleep schedule and stick to it by going to bed and waking up at the same times each day.
 Keep your bedroom dark and quiet, so it's easier to sleep.

-If you feel like you've been getting enough sleep, but you're still tired throughout the day, ask your doctor if you need to be evaluated for sleep apnea.
-Obstructive sleep apnea blocks the airflow through your windpipe and causes you to stop breathing temporarily.
+In obstructive sleep apnea, your throat muscles relax and block your airway intermittently during sleep.
+This may cause you to stop breathing temporarily.
 Signs and symptoms of sleep apnea include snoring loudly; gasping for air during sleep; waking up several times during the night; waking up with a headache, sore throat or dry mouth; and memory or learning problems.

-6. Get regular health screenings
+7. Get regular health screenings

 High blood pressure and high cholesterol can damage your heart and blood vessels.
 But without testing for them, you probably won't know whether you have these conditions.
 Regular screening can tell you what your numbers are and whether you need to take action.

 Depending on your risk factors, such as being overweight or having a family history of diabetes, your doctor may recommend early screening for diabetes.
 If your weight is normal and you don't have other risk factors for type 2 diabetes, the American Diabetes Association recommends starting screening at age 45, and then retesting every three years.

 See more In-depth